chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Agile.md

 > - Committed
 > - Uncommitted
 > - Unplanned
+>
+> User Stories are added to product backlog which is backlog pool before sprint backlog which is for active work Committed Work.
+Unplanned worked can be pulled from Product Backlog or added on the fly to current sprint and active work can be canceled or De-prioritized and become uncommitted work

 **Documentation Evolution:**
 Documentations are planned across different mediums, refining through successive iterations.
 An example is starting with Excel and PowerPoint, eventually reaching the final form in Confluence/Jira.